pmkhoa/khoapham.me/content/blog/if.md

 tags: [Favorite, Bookmark, Motivation]
 ---

-When it comes to my favority poem, "If - Rudyard Kipling" is definitely the one.
+When it comes to my favorite poem, "If - Rudyard Kipling" is definitely the one.
 It simply reminds me how to be a man, and a good person.
 <!--more-->